asvela/keyoscacquire/README.md

 ## pyVISA oscilloscope trace acquiring

-6th November 2018
+16th November 2018

-The code in this repository connects to oscilloscopes through a VISA interface and exports traces as a chosen ASCII format file and a png of the trace plot.
+The code in this repository connects to (Keysight) oscilloscopes through a VISA interface and exports traces as a chosen ASCII format file and a png of the trace plot.
 The python library pyVISA is used and the code has been tested on a Keysight DSO2024A model using a USB connection.

 #### Known issues

-- The code does not work with the Tektronix oscilloscope in the lab, maybe this is due to the TCPIP connection.
-USB has not been tried yet for that instrument.
+- The code does not work with the Tektronix oscilloscope in the lab as Tektronix uses slightly different VISA functions :no_good:
-- The Keysight oscilloscope is slow on exporting data (the `query(WAVEFORM?)` command takes a long time to complete)
-  - Could try the `WORD` rather than `ASCii` waveform export type
-  - Exporting to a USB stick rather than to the computer has been tried, but it does not speed up the acquisition

 #### Usage